intolerable/reddit/README.md

 Most of the functions available have prime (`'`) versions which accept extra options (`before`, `after` and `limit` api params).

 For example, `getPosts :: SubredditName -> Reddit PostListing` corresponds to `getPosts' :: Options PostID -> ListingType -> SubredditName -> Reddit PostListing`, and most other functions follow this pattern.

+Testing
+===

+The `test` test suite will run the tests that don't rely on doing any IO, but the `test-io` should be used too to ensure that IO functions do what they're supposed to do.
+If you want to run the IO suite, add a file `test.cfg` to the `reddit/` directory, containing (one field per line):

+- a reddit username
+- a reddit password
+- a subreddit name (the user should be a moderator for the subredit)

+Run `cabal test test-io` and the tests should pass.